kids encyclopedia robot

 Cornerback Darrelle Revis wearing the New York Titans throwback uniform in 2008.
 This design combined the original shade of gold from 1960 with the 1961–62 striping modifications

-The team's original uniforms, as the Titans of New York in 1960, were navy blue with old gold numerals, gold pants with two parallel blue stripes on each side, and navy blue helmets with a single gold stripe down the center and no logo decals.
+The Jets' original uniforms, as the Titans of New York in 1960, were navy blue with old gold numerals, gold pants with two parallel blue stripes on each side, and navy blue helmets with a single gold stripe down the center and no logo decals.
 The white jerseys had navy blue numerals.
 In 1961, the Titans added UCLA-style shoulder stripes (gold and white on the blue jerseys, gold and navy blue on the white jerseys), changed the pants striping to a blue stripe flanked by white stripes, and employed a somewhat brighter shade of gold.

 When the Titans became the Jets in 1963, navy and gold were abandoned in favor of kelly green and white.
-The jerseys had opposite-colored sleeves with thick stripes on the shoulders and cuffs, above and below the TV numerals.
-The pants were white with two parallel green stripes on each side.
+The jerseys had opposite-colored sleeves with thick stripes on the shoulders and cuffs, above and below the TV numerals, and the pants were white with two parallel green stripes on each side.
 The new helmets were white with a single green stripe down the center; the logo on each side was a silhouette of a jet airplane in green, with the word "JETS" in thick white sans-serif italics along the fuselage.
-In 1964, the single green stripe became two parallel stripes, and the jet-plane decal was replaced with a white football shape outlined in green, with the word "JETS" in thick green sans-serif italics in front of "NY" in green outline serif lettering, and a miniature football at bottom center.
-The decals were difficult to see from a distance (or on television), so the colors were reversed in 1965.
+In 1964 the single green center stripe became two parallel stripes, and the jet-plane decal was replaced with a white football shape outlined in green, with the word "JETS" in thick green sans-serif italics in front of "NY" in green outline serif lettering, and a miniature football at bottom center.
+The decals were difficult to see from a distance (or on television), so the colors were reversed and the decals slightly enlarged in 1965.
+This design remained largely unchanged through 1977, apart from some variations to the numeral and lettering typefaces, the angle of the helmet decals, and adjustments to the shoulder and sleeve striping due to changes in NFL jersey tailoring and materials.

 New York Jets logo (1978–1997)

-1978–97 Jets wordmark and primary logo.
+1978–1997 Jets wordmark and primary logo.
 A thin black outline was added in 1990.
+A slightly modified version was adopted as the team's primary logo for the 2024 season.

-The Jets were the first NFL team to wear a "throwback" uniform, in 1993 for a home game against the Cincinnati Bengals celebrating the 25th anniversary of the 1968 championship team.
+The Jets were the first NFL team to wear a "throwback" uniform, in 1993 for a home game against the Cincinnati Bengals, celebrating the 25th anniversary of the 1968 championship team.
 The jersey and pants mimicked the 1963–77 design, although the team wore its regular green helmets with a white-outlined version of the 1965–77 logo decal.
 In 1994, as part of the NFL's 75th Anniversary celebration, the Jets wore both home and road versions of this uniform in select games, again using their regular green helmets with the 1965–77 logo but with two parallel white stripes down the center.

 Cheerleading squad